 When travelling to a new country it can sometimes be hard to break away from the over-trodden tourist trails and get a real sense of the rich cultural life of a region.
 Experiencing a place is all about igniting the senses, and what better way to dive in than to explore it through its music scene?
-Though coronavirus may keep us locked at home for now, hopefully this guide will provide a flavour of the vibrant music scene of Japan, from its biggest clubs to smallest record stores, and even inspire some listening to bring the sounds to your ears at home.
+With Japan finally opening its doors once more, hopefully this guide will provide a flavour of the country's vibrant music scene - from its biggest clubs to smallest record stores, and even inspire some listening to bring the sounds to your ears at home.

 Clubs – From Techno in Parking Lots to Haunted Houses: